 Young children’s brains develop very rapidly.
 The first five years of a child’s life are critical for creating strong learning pathways in the brain.

-Sensory and motor systems continue to develop after the first five years that support learning, behaving, and attending.
+However, sensory and motor systems continue to develop after the first five years that support learning, behaving, and attending.

 Children of all ages learn best through play, exploration, using all of the senses, and interacting with the world around them.